UQ-RCC/hpc-docs/guides/Software-Status.md

 * Version 10.0.1 has been installed and configured.
 * Awaiting a patch to the license server to be applied.
 * The licensing patch has been applied.
-* Version 11.0.3 has been deployed and is the (current) default version.
+* Version 11.0.3 has been deployed
+* Version 13.0.0 is the (current) default version.
 ```
 [uq_user@bunya2 ~]$ module purge
 [uq_user@bunya2 ~]$ module load gurobi/11.0.3